What is fiscal sponsorship?

 I don’t live in the South.
 Can I still work with SDF?

 SDF sponsors projects by filmmakers who are living in the South, and/or filmmakers living anywhere in the country or around the world who are telling stories about or related to the American South.
 You do not need to live in a southern U.S. state to apply for fiscal sponsorship with SDF, but your project must be related to our mission to tell stories about the American South.
+These guidelines vary when applying for grants, please see specific grant guidelines for eligibility requirements.

 Do you sponsor experimental projects, interactive projects, shorts, or hybrids?